Grosevenor Arch

 Double your arch, double your fun.

+Grosvenor Arch is unique with its double arch.
+And this massive sandstone formation looks like a castle from a children’s cartoon from afar.
+It is tall and commands respect.
 The closer you get to the arch, the more inspiring the place becomes.
-Because the .25-mile trail to the base of the arch is paved, it is handicap accessible.
-You walk through a sage field to the base, and as you near, you will likely hear the large birds who call the area home.
-Feel free to follow an unmarked trail (you’ll see footprints) after the pavement ends; it will lead you to the top of the ridge in close proximity and almost equal in height to the arch.
+The paved .25-mile trail to the arch’s base is handicap accessible.
+You walk through a sage field to the base, and as you are near, you will likely hear the large birds who call the area home.
+Feel free to follow an unmarked trail (you’ll see footprints) after the pavement ends; it will lead you to the top of the ridge nearby and almost equal in height to the arch.
 Here, your vantage of the surrounding area will be expansive and scenic.

 What You’ll Remember